|# of Students:||1,800,000*|

 Many opportunities are waiting for young business professionals within this powerful hub of commerce, history, values, and tradition.
 Every year, thousands of students from across the world enrol in a Spanish university.

-Spain is one of the most popular destination for students enrolled in the Erasmus exchange programme.
+Spain is one of the most popular destination for students enrolled in exchange programmes.
 The high demand for Spanish education has created a great variety of study options and many ways to best accommodate foreign students.
 Many universities will offer help with administrative issues, such as obtaining visas, and will organize activities to introduce students to Spanish traditions.

 Spanish universities are famous for their foreign language centres.
 You can choose between intensive summer courses, extensive semester courses, business courses or courses that offer Spanish language accreditation by the Spanish Ministry of Education (DELE).